-With a name like “Bad Ass Coffee,” we could resist the urge to stop for a cup of joe.
+With a name like “Bad Ass Coffee,” we couldn’t resist the urge to stop for a cup of joe.
 We promise you won’t be able to either.

 A Hawaiian export, Bad Ass Coffee is a chain but manages to build local connections by spreading the “Aloha Spirit” in communities where franchises are located.
 You get the Hawaiian vibe quickly.
 A surfboard hangs above the counter, and you probably won’t be able to leave without a hula girl figurine or Bad Ass Coffee t-shirt.

 True to its island roots, Bad Ass Coffee serves premium Kona coffee, the crowned jewel of Hawaiian coffee.
 This variety of coffee is bright, crisp and clean with hints of brown sugar, honey, chocolate and fruit.
 It’s so revered, Hawaii has laws on the books ensuring products labeled as “Kona” were actually grown in the Kona belt on the Big Island.

 But back to that name.
 “Bad Ass Coffee” may connote images of burly men sipping black coffee, but the coffee shop’s name has a much different origin.

 It’s named after some remarkably strong Hawaiian donkeys.
 Islanders in Kona, Hawaii used donkeys to carry loads of coffee beans down steep mountainsides.
 To pay homage to these donkeys’ strength and stubborn nature, they referred to the animals as the “Bad Ass Ones.”
 Today, the legend of those hard-working pack animals is carried on in the name of this vibrant coffee shop.

 At the Grayton Beach location, employees truly go the extra mile to ensure you get a drink you like.
 If you need a recommendation, just ask.
 They’ve even been known to create off-menu drinks to satisfy customers.